 The 'E' in PROJECT-E stands for 'Education', 'Empower' and 'Ethiopia'.
 It resembles PROJECT-E’s vision to empower Ethiopian women through education.

-In contrast to other organisations, PROJECT-E’s Team Europe consists solely of students and young professionals, working voluntarily in their free time.
+In contrast to other organisations, PROJECT-E’s Team International consists solely of students and young professionals, working voluntarily in their free time.
 Moreover, is the qualitative approach to the education quite unique.

 Q: How was PROJECT-E founded?